Kyle Tucker Preview, Player Props: Astros vs. Diamondbacks

 Kyle Tucker At The Plate

-- Tucker leads Houston with 159 hits and an OBP of .369, plus a team-best slugging percentage of .515.
+- Tucker has 160 hits and an OBP of .368 to go with a slugging percentage of .513.
+All three of those stats are best among Houston hitters this season.

-- Among qualified hitters, he ranks 20th in batting average, while his on-base percentage ranks 14th and he is 14th in slugging.
+- Among qualified batters, he ranks 18th in batting average, while his on-base percentage ranks 15th and he is 16th in slugging.

+- Tucker will look to extend his four-game hitting streak.
+He's batting .294 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.